Cryotherapy for Prostate Cancer

 What is cryotherapy for prostate cancer?

-Cryotherapy uses very cold temperatures to “freeze” prostate tissue and kill cancer cells.
-It is also called cryosurgery.
-Cryotherapy can be done to the entire prostate gland or to certain areas (called focal cryotherapy).
-The cold temperatures can also damage healthy tissue in the area.
-Your provider takes steps to protect the healthy tissue in the area and lessen the risk of side effects.
+Cryotherapy is the use of very cold temperatures to “freeze” prostate tissue and kill cancer cells.
+It is also called cryosurgery or cryoablation.
+Cryotherapy can be done to the whole prostate gland or to certain parts (called focal cryotherapy).
+Your provider will take steps to protect the healthy tissue and lessen the risk of side effects.

 Cryotherapy can be used to treat prostate cancer that has not spread to other areas of the body (non-metastatic).
-It is most often used for early-stage or low-risk cancers.
-It may be a good option for men who cannot have surgery or radiation therapy, or if the cancer has come back after radiation treatment.
+It is often used for early-stage or low-risk cancers.
+Most of the time, cryotherapy is not used as the first treatment for prostate cancer.
+Cryotherapy can be an option for men who cannot have surgery or radiation, or if the cancer has come back after radiation.

 How is cryotherapy given?

-An ultrasound probe is placed in the rectum.
+For cryotherapy, an ultrasound probe is placed in your rectum.
 The probe is used to see what areas need to be treated and to monitor the procedure.
-A catheter is placed in the urethra (the tube that drains urine from the bladder).
+A catheter is placed in your urethra (the tube that drains urine from your bladder).
 This catheter is filled with warm water to protect the urethra from freezing during the procedure.
 Thin needles are placed into the prostate gland through the perineum (the skin between the scrotum and anus).
 The ultrasound probe is used to guide where these needles are placed.
 A very cold gas (Argon gas) is put into the needles to freeze the tissue.

 After the procedure, you will have a catheter in place to drain your urine for a few weeks.
 You may go home the same day or stay in the hospital overnight.
-You will be told how to care for yourself, such as treating your soreness or pain, what activities you can and cannot do, and when to call your healthcare provider.
+You will be told how to care for yourself, such as how to treat your soreness or pain, what activities you can and cannot do, and when to call your healthcare provider.

-What are the possible side effects of cryotherapy for prostate cancer?
+What are the possible side effects of cryotherapy?

 While freezing prostate tissue, healthy tissue in the area can be damaged by the cold temperature.
-This type of damage can cause:
+This could result in: :

-- In rare cases, a fistula (hole or connection) from the rectum to the bladder or urethra.
+• In rare cases, a hole or connection (called a fistula) from the rectum to the bladder or urethra.

 Other risks include: infection, bleeding, pain, frequent or difficult urination, blood in the urine, needing to move bowels often, or swelling in the scrotum or penis.